 - Guidelines for Care of Patients Receiving Intravenous Moderate Sedation

 - Guidelines for Patients Receiving Intramuscular, Subdermal or Subcutaneously Injected Medications for Cosmetic/Aesthetic Treatment

-- Guidelines for RN Role in Emergent Intubation
+- Guidelines for RN Administration of Medication during Emergent Intubation

 - Guidelines for Registered Nurse Performance of a History and Physical Examination for Purposes of Providing Nursing Care